Can Large Language Models Transform Computational Social Science?

 \subsection{Prompt Engineering}

-A key advantage over current \llm{s} is their ability to be "\emph{programmed}" through natural language instructions~\citep{brown2020language}.
-This capability has been further improved by training models to explicitly follow instructions provided in natural language~\citep{sanh2021multitask, wang2022super, chung2022scaling, ouyang2022training}.
+One strength of current \llm{s} is their ability to be "\emph{programmed}" through natural language instructions~\citep{brown2020language}.
+This capability has been further improved by training models to explicitly follow these instructions \citep{sanh2021multitask, wang2022super, chung2022scaling, ouyang2022training}.
 CSS tools can then be developed directly by subject-matter experts using natural language instructions rather than explicit programming language interpretations.
 In order to evaluate \llm{s}, each task requires a prompt designed to elicit the desired behavior from the model.
-However, as discussed in \citet{perez2021true}, \llm{s} can have varied performance in response to prompts which are semantically quite similar.
-In practice, users prompt iteratively until the model behavior seems locally reasonable to them~\citep{zamfirescu2023johnny}.
-However, the lack of systematic procedures in this process makes it difficult to compare multiple \llm{s} on a broad suite of tasks, as it is unclear whether performance discrepancies stem intrinsically from the model or from the prompt engineering.

-We evaluate the zero-shot performance and do not tailor prompts specifically for each model and task.
-Instead, when evaluating a task, the author who is familiar with it writes a prompt based on the task description.
-The same prompt was used across all models.
-This removes the confounding factor of prompt variation when comparing different \llm{s} and prevents data snooping via prompt engineering.
-While the use of a single set of instructions is common in recent broad \llm{} benchmarks~\citep{liang2022holistic, kocon2023chatgpt, qin2023chatgpt}, it does not capture instruction-based variance as we discussed further in \S\ref{sec:limitations}~\citep{zhao2021calibrate}.